Logic

 and

-Returns true only if all conditions are true.
+Returns true only if both conditions are true.
+Use this to combine multiple requirements that must all be satisfied.

 Parameters: